Scopophobia: Treatment

 In the evaluation stage, the scopophobic individual would describe their fear to the therapist and try to find out when and why this fear developed.
 The feedback stage is when the therapist offers a way of treating the phobia.
-A fear hierarchy is then developed, where the individual creates a list of scenarios involving their fear, with each one becoming worse and worse.
-Exposure involves the individual being exposed to the scenarios and situations in their fear hierarchy.
-Finally, building is when the patient, comfortable with one step, moves on to the next.
+A fear hierarchy is then developed, where the individual creates a list of scenarios or situations involving their fear, ranked in order of increasing severity.
+Exposure involves the individual being exposed to the least-severe entries in the hierarchy.
+Finally, building can occur when the patient has grown accustomed to an entry in the hierarchy, so they move on to the next most severe entries.

 Other suggested treatments for scopophobia include hypnotherapy, neuro-linguistic programming (NLP), and energy psychology.
 In extreme cases of scopophobia, it is possible for the subject to be prescribed anti–anxiety medications.
 Medications may include benzodiazepines, antidepressants, or beta blockers.

 History

-Phobias have a long history.
-The concept of social phobias was referred to as long ago as 400 B.C.
-One of the first references to scopophobia was by Hippocrates who commented on an overly-shy individual, explaining that such a person "loves darkness as light" and "thinks every man observes him.”
+Early references to social phobias date to at least 400 BC Hippocrates took notes on an individual with overwhelming shyness, explaining that such a person "loves darkness as light" and "thinks every man observes him.”
 The term "social phobia" (phobie sociale) was first coined in 1903 by French psychiatrist Pierre Janet.
 He used this term to describe patients of his who exhibited a fear of being observed as they were participating in daily activities such as talking, playing the piano or writing.

 In 1906 the psychiatric journal The Alienist and Neurologist, described scopophobia:

 Then, there is a fear of being seen and a shamefacedness, which one sees in asylums. [...]
 We called it scopophobia — a morbid dread of being seen.
 In minor degree, it is morbid shamefacedness, and the patient covers the face with his or her hands.
 In greater degree, the patient will shun the visitor and escape from his or her sight where this is possible.
 Scopophobia is more often manifest among women than among men.

 Later in the same paper (p.
 285) scopophobia is defined as "a fear of seeing people or being seen, especially of strange faces".

 Etymology

 The term scopophobia comes from the Greek σκοπέω skopeō, "look to, examine", and φόβος phobos, "fear".
 Ophthalmophobia comes from the Greek ὀφθαλμός ophthalmos, "eye".

-Another, lesser known, term for this disorder is spotligectophobia, a humorous blend of the spotlight effect and the combining form -phobia meaning fear.